Acupuncture Kangaroo Point

 Acupuncture: What is it?

-Acupuncture is the most prominent aspect of Traditional Eastern Medicine.
-This treatment is currently offered here at A Pinch of Prevention.
+Acupuncture is the most well-known aspect of Traditional Eastern Medicine.
+It forms an integral part of our treatment method here at A Pinch of Prevention.
 Peter completed 4 years of education in this ancient tradition and now utilises it in his treatment approach.
 Unlike dry needling, the discipline of Acupuncture involves the gentle application of very fine needles into specific areas, or ‘point locations’ on the body, to bring about positive change to the area or system being treated.

-Acupuncture has been used by humans for millenia, and the first documented cases of its applications have been noted over 2000 years ago.
+People have been using acupuncture for many years.
+Its first documented applications were found over 2000 years back.
 Acupuncture is startingly acceptable in the management of many wide and varied disease states and it is a highly respected and well-researched treatment modality, supported by thousands of scientific papers, published in highly respected scientific journals.

 Acupuncture: How does it work?

 Traditional Eastern philosophy describes the body and its sickness as an interruption or blockage to the energy flow that circulates through our body.
-As a gentle way to stimulate or mechanically clear these slow points of activity, acupuncture played a significant role to make this possible.
-It was applied to precisely placed points on the body that had the most energy.
+Acupuncture was utilised as a gentle method to mechanically clear or stimulate these sluggish points of activity.
+This done by locating precisely the points on the body where the energy flowed closest to the surface.
 Manipulation of these points allowed energy to circulate again, giving a new lease of life to the affected area.
 It also encouraged the system or area to heal and regain normal function.

 Residents in Kangaroo Point, Wishart, Carindale, and Mansfield are included in the places we offer our acupuncture services.